kattakoushikreddy27/python-mini-project/README.md

 # python-mini-project
-during the journey of Learning Python from zero this are the codes i used
+During the journey of Learning Python from zero this are the codes i used